Beckwourth Pass: History

-Between 1851 and 1854, the Beckwourth Trail was frequently traveled.
+Between 1851 and 1854, 1,200 emigrants traveled the Beckwourth Trail, leading 12,000 head of cattle, 700 sheep, and 500 horses.
 However, in 1854, use dropped sharply when the Beckwourth Trail became a toll road.
 The toll cost to move a ton of freight from Bidwell Bar to Quincy was about $18.
 This made using the Beckwourth Road an expensive enterprise and the use of the Beckwourth Trail declined.

 Between 1895 and 1916, the pass was used by the Sierra Valley & Mohawk Railway narrow gauge.
-The abandoned right-of-way is still visible on the south, and eastern slope of the pass.
+The abandoned right-of-way is still visible on the south and eastern slope of the pass.